 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Week 16 Reading Selling China – Foreign Direct Investment During The Reform Era Notes
+#3059 - Week 16 Reading Selling China – Foreign Direct Investment During The Reform Era - Chinese Economic History Since 1850

 The following is a more accessible plain text extract of the PDF sample above, taken from our Chinese Economic History Since 1850 Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 • Deng Xiaoping – “greatest success…of enterprises run by villages and townships”